 God has revealed in Scripture all that is necessary for life and godliness (2 Peter 1:3), and those foundations will never change.
 A study of church history will reveal that most “innovations” in theology (and sometimes in practice) are simply a re-packaging of old heresies that were rejected by the early church.

-In the first centuries of the church, the foundations of every cardinal doctrine and practice were tested and confirmed.
+A study of church history reveals that, in the first centuries of the church, the foundations of every cardinal doctrine and practice were tested and confirmed.
 Questions about the nature of God, the identity of Christ, the reality of heaven and hell, the nature of man and the impact of sin, and many others were debated as new teachings cropped up.
 The writings of the early church fathers and the decisions of the church councils dealt primarily with these things.
 The Council of Nicaea condemned Arianism in 325.
 The Council of Carthage denounced Pelagianism in 418.
 And the Council of Chalcedon rejected Eutychianism in 451.

-In the late 1800s, Charles Spurgeon and others recognized a dangerous trend in the church and addressed it in a series of articles in The Sword and the Trowel, which gave rise to the “Down-grade Controversy.”
+In more recent church history, in the late 1800s, Charles Spurgeon and others recognized a dangerous trend in the church and addressed it in a series of articles in The Sword and the Trowel, which gave rise to the “Down-grade Controversy.”
 Robert Shindler noted that there was a widespread shift in England toward a form of liberalism called Socinianism, named after Faustus Socinus, who rejected the idea of the Trinity in 1574.
 Socinus didn’t originate this teaching, for the same error had been addressed by Tertullian in the early 3rd century when he wrote against Monarchianism.
 While we may not hear these terms used much today, Socinianism and Monarchianism are still taught in some churches, and we must be on our guard against these and other errors which may creep into our fellowships.